 Brad Matthiesen, Non-Resident Tutor in Technology/Computer Science

 Hey Meese!
 I’m originally from Kansas City, MO.
 I graduated from D-Haus in ’09 as a Chemistry and Physics concentrator.
 I later earned a masters in computer science from the University of Chicago.
 I spent 6 years as a data scientist working in litigation consulting, but I’m currently across the river at the Launch Lab where I’m the founder of an edtech company.
-Feel free to reach out about machine learning, tech, or startups.
+Feel free to reach out about machine learning, tech, startups, etc.

 Namrata Narain, Non-Resident Tutor in Economics

 Email: nnarains [at] gmail.com

 Jiho Park, Non-Resident Tutor in Biological Sciences and Chemistry